 Take notes of what is said to help you remember.
 After your discussions you should have an understanding of why the local authority reached their decision, even if you do not agree with the reasons.

 I don’t agree with the ‘refusal to assess’ decision, what can I do?

 You have the right to mediation and to appeal this decision.

 - You must consider mediation before lodging an appeal

 - You have 2 months from the date of the decision letter, or one month from the mediation certificate (whichever is the later), in which to lodge an appeal against a decision.

-- Read about how to appeal a 'refusal to assess' decision.
+- Read our information about how to appeal to the SEND Tribunal.

 Decision to carry out an EHC needs assessment

-Where the local authority decides to carry out an assessment, they will let you know in writing.
-Click the button to see what happens next...
+If the local authority decides to carry out an assessment, they will let you know in writing.